top of page

 Isaiah 17:10 says, “ You have forgotten God, your Savior.”

 Now this chapter is in regards to a prophecy for Damascus.
 A question that entered my mind was; How did they forget God?
-If I ask how they forgot God then we ask the same question of myself?
+If I ask how they forgot God then I have to be honest and ask the same question of myself?
 How do I forget God?
 The commentator shared that our enemy doesn’t need lavish plans to have us sin and turn our backs on God.
 He just needs to make us forget God.

 How does the enemy get us to forget God?

-He distracts our focus from God to the things going on around us.
+One way the enemy distracts our focus from God to the things going on around us.
 It can be our health, finances, children, schedules, success, prized possessions.
-He studies us, learns what we care about most, what we desire, what tempts us, and then uses those things to take our focus off what is truly important: God.
+The enemy studies us, learns what we care about, what we desire, what tempts us, and then uses those things to take our focus off what is truly important: God.

 If you know me, you know I get easily distracted.
 Completing one task before starting another is a challenge for me, which is probably why I can’t keep up with my phone.
 I would definitely lose my keys all the time if I didn’t have a system in place.
 That is why I always keep them in my purse.
 If I don't, then I will forget about them and likely lock myself out of my house and car.
 Being intentional with where I put my keys, helps me to know where they are at all times.